2015 Music Education Electives

 Developing Vernacular Musicianship

-Contemporary calls for reform in music education have challenged educators to expand beyond the traditional curriculum.
-This course is designed to allow students the opportunity to explore informal music learning practices, contemporary ensembles, and the development of vernacular musicianship.
-Students will gain experience covering, arranging, and composing their own songs and using garage band technology.
-Creativity and improvisation will be emphasized throughout the course.
+This course is designed to allow students the opportunity to expand their musicianship and explore informal music learning practices.
+Students will gain experience covering, arranging, and composing their own songs in ensembles of their own choosing.
+Students will become familiar with the drum set, guitar, bass, audio technology and GarageBand software.
+Creativity and improvisation are emphasized throughout the course.
 The course will include a combination of lecture, discussion, modeling, and small group performances.
 2.0 credits.
-Dan Isbell.